multi-coop/datami-website-content/texts/en/documentation/docs-widgets-overview.md

 - a widget to have simple but customized maps from data tables ;
 - ...imagination (and time, money) are the limits.

-Those are our ideas of widget to develop, now let's see which are the ones already existing in the Vizboard collection.
+Those are our ideas of widget to develop, now let's see which are the ones already existing in the Datami collection.